HL incident on 2025-08-01 — TX

 Release Type Other

-Release Type Details Stainless Tubing Sheered, Possibly From Fatigue
+Release Type Details Stainless Tubing Sheered, Likely Caused By Vibration

 Wildlife Impact Ind No